iburn78/open-trading-api/work/note.md

     - use queue accordingly
 - use pickle internal only: efficient, tailored to python objects, but executable
 - use in cmd: set PYTHONASYNCIODEBUG=1 (async performance measure)
+- in Linux: OpenBLAS optimization might be needed to use all threads
+- in Linux: install Intel MKL NumPy to boost speed
+    - pip install numpy -U --extra-index-url https://pypi.anaconda.org/intel/simple

 ## To develop
 ### [incremental]